-Level 5 modules extend the factual knowledge and understanding in each of the main subject areas and are intended to increase a students ability to take responsibility for their own learning.
+These modules build on those in level 4 and extend the factual knowledge and understanding in each of the main subject areas.
+There is an increased emphasis on the student's ability to take responsibility for their own learning.

-Placement Year - Building Surveyors
+Placement Year

-The professional placement year within each course provides students with opportunities of experience and insight into 'real world' practices and problems which are intended to build on and develop their own interpersonal skills and effectiveness but also importantly, opportunities to investigate and examine research issues of practical relevance which may form the basis of their Level 6 dissertation activities.

-It is also intended that this experience will be used to introduce and enable practical relevance to Level 6 subject modules.
+The professional placement year forms a critical element within each programme by providing students with opportunities of experience and insight into professional practices and problems.
+Students build on and develop their own interpersonal skills and effectiveness and also, importantly, investigate and examine research issues of practical relevance which may form the basis of their level 6 dissertation activities.
+It is also intended that this experience will be used to introduce and enable practical relevance to level 6 subject modules.